 Nevertheless, the developer of the Smartcard Embedded Software must ensure that the additional functions are used as specified and that the User data processed by these functions are protected as defined for the application context.
-These issues are addressed by the specific security functional requirements:
+This is described by the objective for the operational environment OE.Resp-Appl.
+Furthermore the following dependencies have to be fulfilled in order to use the security functional requirement FCS COP.1:

-- [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes or FCS_CKM.1 Cryptographic key generation], - FCS CKM.4 Cryptographic key destruction.
+- [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes or FCS_CKM.1 Cryptographic key generation], - FCS_CKM.4 Cryptographic key destruction.